Jedi-rude/Camping-Website/README.md

 # Hi, I'm Aung Zay Myo! 👋

 ## 🚀 About Me
-I'm a Cyber Security student.
+I'm a Cyber Security, Computer Science Student.

 # Camping-Website
 This is my University project developed with html,css,javascript and php.